jmrplens/A-Lab/README.md

 <a href="https://www.upv.es"><img align="Left" height="100" src="http://jmrplens.com/GitHub_ALab/LogoUPV2.png"></img></a><a href="https://www.gandia.upv.es/"><img align="Left" height="100" src="http://jmrplens.com/GitHub_ALab/LogoEPSG2.png"></img></a><a href="https://igic.webs.upv.es/"><img align="Left" height="100" src="http://jmrplens.com/GitHub_ALab/LogoIGICb.png"></img></a>***Thanks to the [Waves in Complex Media group](https://igic.webs.upv.es/index.php?option=com_content&view=article&id=22), [Higher Polytechnic School of Gandia](https://www.upv.es/contenidos/CGANDIA/index-en.html) and [Polytechnic University of Valencia](https://www.upv.es/index-en.html) for providing the necessary equipment to develop some of the measures implemented in the software and for all the support in time, meet, talk and discussions.***

 <p><br /></p>
-Special mention for <a href="https://www.linkedin.com/in/gabrielebunkheila/">Gabriele Bunkheila</a> and <a href="https://www.linkedin.com/in/carsanbo/">Carlos Sanchis</a> for helping me answer my questions with MATLAB, those long email threads are very valuable.
+Special mention for <a href="https://www.linkedin.com/in/gabrielebunkheila/">Gabriele Bunkheila</a> and <a href="https://www.linkedin.com/in/carsanbo/">Carlos Sanchis</a> for helping me and answer my questions with MATLAB, those long email threads are very valuable.

 ---